"We built computers, robots... whole unmanned armies, and no one ever asked: What happens when the enemy steals the keys?"

 A.K.A.-47: This is the first Call of Duty game to use this on a large scale; various real-life firearms used in the future missions use fictionalized or altered names (the TDI Kard is the "KAP-40", the QCW-05 becomes the "Chicom CQB", etc.).

 Most obvious is the SG-556 as the SWAT-556.
-The HK416 is still pretty close; "M27" is a name attributed to the weapon, but only to a specific Marine-issue variant that the in-game weapon is not modeled after.
+The HK416 is still pretty close; "M27" is a name attributed to the weapon, but only to the specific Marine-issue light machinegun variant that the in-game weapon is not modeled after.

 Played With.
 If the Strike Force missions are not completed, the U.S. is forced to counterattack Menendez's attack on Los Angeles on their own.
 If Strike Force was completed, a pre-mission cutscene in "Cordis Die" shows the Chinese government pledging their support to President Bosworth, and they assist in "Judgement Day" and save the Obama from total annihilation.